Sexual Assault Referral Centres (SARCs)

-The Forensic Science Regulator Code of Practice details the specific forensic requirements of these dedicated services providing high quality healthcare alongside forensic medical examination.
-The importance of correct collection of evidence, avoidance of contamination, and continuity ensuring the best outcome for evidence protection, has considerable benefits for the health and well-being and delivery of justice for patients and the community.
+The FSR Code of Practice details the specific forensic requirements of these dedicated services providing high quality healthcare alongside forensic medical examination.
+The importance of correct collection of evidence, avoidance of contamination, and continually ensuring the best outcome for evidence protection, has considerable benefits for the health and well-being and delivery of justice for patients and the community.